DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 The architecture may be refined by selecting the best patterns observed (for example, maybe v0.5 had the most scalable state management, while v0.3 had a simpler event handling model, so the team standardizes one way or the other in v1.0).
 Extensive integration testing is done on v1.0 to ensure all pieces now work together outside their original version silos.

-The result should meet a high quality bar: IFD sets v1.0 quality criteria like:
+The result should meet a high quality bar: IFD sets v1.0 quality criteria that ensure production readiness:

-- Clear separation of concerns in code organization
+- **Clear Separation of Concerns:** Code organization follows modular principles with distinct components, services, and utilities each handling specific responsibilities without overlap
-- Thorough documentation
+- **Thorough Documentation:** Complete inline comments, README files, and API documentation that enable new developers to understand and extend the codebase
-- Performance benchmarks (e.g. load time under 2s)
+- **Performance Benchmarks:** Measurable targets like sub-2-second load times, 60fps UI updates, and response times under 100ms for user interactions
-- No major known bugs
+- **No Major Known Bugs:** All critical and high-priority issues resolved through testing, with any remaining minor issues documented and tracked for future versions

 Essentially, v1.0 is what would be delivered to production, containing only proven features and optimizations, with the experimental chaff left behind in earlier versions.